T

 +

-Whether you need a visa to enter Prague depends on your nationality.
-As the Czech Republic is part of the Schengen Area, citizens of many countries (including the US, Canada, Australia, and the UK) can enter visa-free for short stays (up to 90 days within a 180-day period).
-Always check the latest visa requirements for your specific country of citizenship before traveling.
+Whether you need a visa for Prague depends on your nationality.
+As Prague is in the Czech Republic, which is part of the Schengen Area, citizens of many countries (e.g., USA, Canada, Australia) can enter visa-free for short stays (up to 90 days within a 180-day period).
+Citizens of some other countries require a Schengen visa.
+Always check the latest official requirements for your specific nationality before traveling.